-As of 1 January 2004, the functional currency adopted by the Company ceased to be hyperinflationary.
+Starting with 1 January 2004 the currency adopted by the company as functional currency has ceased to be hyperinflationary.

 As per IAS 29 provisions, a national economy is considered hyperinflationary if among other factors the inflation index is over 100% during a period of 3 consecutive years.